Living Collectively

 Multi-property collectives

-Another way in which RAD housing requires a balance in emergent group-project dynamics is in the ways participants are expected to collectively steward a range of different retrofitted house configurations across multiple properties.
+Another way in which RAD housing requires a balance in emergent group-project dynamics are the expectations to collectively steward a range of different retrofitted house configurations across multiple properties.

 Participating in living collectively